jessiedouglas/cssi_102/day12/day12.md

   });
 ```

-3. After verifying that our user is logged in, it's a good idea to store their id, so that we can later query for their data.
+3. After verifying that our user is logged in, it's a good idea to store their id, so that we can later query for their data.Yesterday we retrieved the user's ID from the user object that was returned to us after the user logged in.
+Today we'll do the same thing, and store that user ID in a variable: `googleUserId`.
 Add this line at the end of the `if` block:
 ```js
 const googleUserId = user.uid;
 ```